HardisonCo/.github/international/yemen/ye-health/hms-gov/index.md

 ## Integration Points

-This document outlines how HMS-GOV is integrated with ye_Health systems in Yemen.
+This document outlines how HMS-GOV is integrated with ye-health systems in Yemen.